EntrustCorporation/ansible-role-cagw/README.md

 ## Collection Content
 ### Roles
 ```
-- *community.crypto.cagw_certificate*: Enrolls a certificate and optionally deploys it to a remote location.
+- community.crypto.cagw_certificate: Enrolls a certificate and optionally deploys it to a remote location.
 ```

 ## Setting up CA Gateway Plugin